Ionic Enterprise Setup

-Now you are able to install any of the Ionic Native plugins that you have access to by following the instructions on each plugin's documentation page.
+Now you are able to install any of the Ionic Enterprise solutions and plugins that you have access to by following the instructions on each plugin's documentation page.

-Install Cordova into your project by adding the native platform(s) of choice, then install the Ionic Native plugin:
+Install Cordova into your project by adding the native platform(s) of choice, then install the Ionic Enterprise plugin:

 If you don't have Capacitor installed into your Ionic project, follow the instructions here first.
 Next, install your plugin of choice and sync the project: